 Volunteer Prince William coordinates opportunities to volunteer with the Food Helpline and at the warehouse Monday through Friday.
 Opportunities to help include unloading pallets of food from trailers, preparing orders for distribution, loading food into Food Rescue Hero’s cars, and building non-perishable food boxes.
 Most work is done from 8am until Noon.
 While COVID restrictions are in place, all volunteers are required to wear masks and have their temperature checked upon arrival.
 To learn more or to sign-up to volunteer, please contact Deb Hannum: firstname.lastname@example.org

 The warehouse and two docked refrigerated trailers gives us 42 pallet positions of cold storage and another 60+ pallet positions for non-perishable food items, plus an additional loading dock and drive-up dock for shipping and receiving.

 As part of the USDA’s Farmers to Families Food Box program, we receive truckloads of produce boxes every day.
 Food Rescue Heroes and two box trucks help us send out 6,000 produce boxes, 480 cases of milk, fresh vegetables, and non-perishable food boxes every week.
-As of September, we have redistributed over 3 million pounds of food from the warehouse since April 2020.
+As of December, we have redistributed 9 million pounds of food to 78 food distribution sites since April 2020.

 While sending out so much produce is great, we recognized that there was still a great need for non-perishable items.
 Food pantry shelves were being emptied out faster than they could be stocked, families couldn’t afford to buy items they normally could have, and the supply chain was severely crippled leaving grocery store shelves bare and limits on how much could be purchased at a time.
 All of this contributed to our decision to begin making our own non-perishable food boxes.
 With the use of $1 million in PWC CARES funding designated for food purchasing, we have been working to buy bulk items to build over 2,300 food boxes every week.